mjvdende/twc-cd-with-docker/README.md

-# CD-with-Docker

-Workshop Continuous Delivery with Docker
+# Workshop Continuous Delivery with Docker

-See http://nauts.io/cd-with-docker/ for the slides
+See http://xebia.github.io/twc-cd-with-docker/ for the slides